-When Sen. Ron Wyden invited Oregonians to nominate rivers and creeks for protection under the Wild and Scenic Rivers Act last fall, hundreds of people spoke up to nominate Lower Whychus Creek in Central Oregon.
+When Sen. Ron Wyden invited Oregonians to nominate rivers and creeks for protection under the Wild and Scenic Rivers Act in fall 2019, hundreds of people spoke up to nominate Lower Whychus Creek in Central Oregon.

 The name Whychus means “place where we cross the water” in Sahaptin, the language of the Columbia River tribes.
 For millennia, the Chinookan, Sahaptin, Northern Paiute, and Molala peoples have visited Whychus Creek to fish, hunt and gather roots.